learn-co-curriculum/phase-0-the-dom-query-selector-methods/README.md

 #### CSS Selectors

 Remember selectors?
-Now is probably a good time to brush up on [selectors][].
+Now is probably a good time to brush up on [selectors][selectors].
 Play around on the MDN page, then come back when you're ready.

 ### `querySelectorAll()`